CSI-Lorenzo-Reina/CSI-Python-2021/Modules/Module3/Module3.md

 Define the boolean operators: >, <, ==, >=, <=

  - Answer: A symbol used to define a relation between two statements.
-Example, x < y establishes that the value x is less than the value y.
+Example, x < y establishes that the value x is less than the value y. '==' establish the equality of two lines entirely. >=, greater than or equal to. <=, less than or equal to.

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:  arr = [4]
+ - Answer:  >>> stu = ['Roche', 'Martin', 'Lorenzo', 'Mariano', 'Jose']
+            >>> stu[1]
+            'Martin'

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: The first index is 0.
+Python begins to count on 0.

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: The value of the donations is null, because it will not be zero but currently has no value.

 Type down any class notes below this sentence: